FishDumber/Krunker-Scripts/Model Swapper/README.md

 2. Drag and drop the this folder into that page

 # Choosing which file to replace
-1. Edit 'model' variable in init.js
+1. Edit 'replace' variable in init.js